 In addition to the Altar and Rio Grande properties, the Company holds a 100% interest in the Aguas Calientes, El Camino, Catua, Oscuro and La Frontera properties in Argentina.

 5. SHARE CAPITAL AND RESERVES

 Authorized: unlimited common shares without par value.
 All issued shares are fully paid.

-There were no share issuances during the year ended June 30, 2020.
+There were no share issuances during the period ended September 30, 2021.